abdul4rehman215/Human-Risk-and-Security-Culture-Leadership-Program/lab11-using-ai-for-personalization-in-training/README.md

-# 🧪 Lab 11 – Using AI for Personalization in Training (Ubuntu 24.04)
+# 🧪 Lab 11 – Using AI for Personalization in Training

 ## 📌 Overview